Scholarships

 MediaCom World Class Scholarship Jan 5, 2026 $1,000

-Florida Seafood Festival Scholarship May 1, 2026
+Florida Seafood Festival Scholarship May 1, 2026 up to $1,000

 Friends of the Franklin County Public Library April 22, 2026